StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will permanently forfeit all credit earned for the relevant area of the course (Discussions,
+cheating will permanently forfeit all credit earned for the relevant area of the course (Participation,
 Content Mastery, Writing Portfolio, or the Final Exam) as well as be deducted one letter grade.
 In addition, the incident will be reported to the university.